Gawai Dayak: Food and drink

-Traditional cake delicacies are prepared from glutinous rice flour mixed with sugar.
-The cakes include sarang semut (ant nest cake), cuwan (molded cake) and kuih sepit (twisted cake).
-The cakes can last well whilst kept inside a jar because they are deep-fried until hardened.
-Penganan iri (a discus-shaped cakes) are made just before the festival day because they do not keep well.
-This is because the cake is lifted from the hot frying oil while not fully hardened.
-The sugar used can be the brown nipah sugar or cane sugar.
+Some glutinous rice is cooked in bamboo nodes to soak up the bamboo aroma, such as pangkang (also called pogang).
+Normal rice will be cooked in pots at the kitchen hearth.
+The addition of pandan leaves also gives a special aroma together with smoke from the fire wood which gives a distinctive aroma.
+Some Dayaks, especially Orang Ulu, will wrap rice in long green leaves (daun long) before steaming it inside a pot.
+When a longhouse agrees to host Gawai Dayak with big ritual festivals, they may need to plant extra paddy and organise labour exchange (bedurok).
+Rice may be purchased from towns if the festival is in a place where paddy farming is absent or insufficient.
+Traditional kuih delicacies are prepared from glutinous rice flour mixed with sugar.
+These kuih includes sarang semut (ant nest kuih), cuwan (molded kuih), and kuih kapit/sapit (twisted/folded kuih).
+The kuih can last well whilst kept inside a jar because they are deep-fried until hardened.
+Penganan iri (a discus-shaped kuih) are made just before the festival day and the making process are more easily than the former despite the kuih did not lasts longer since it is lifted from the hot frying oil while not fully hardened.
+The sugar used in the kuih making can either be the brown nipah (nypa fruticans) palm sugar or cane sugar.

-Before the eve of Gawai, the longhouse residents may organise a hunting or fishing trip to gather wild meat and fish.
-Both can be preserved with salt in a jar, or smoked over a firewood platform above the hearth.
-Inedible animal parts like horns, teeth, claws, and feathers are used to decorate and repair traditional costumes.

 Decoration of the longhouse

 The longhouse is cleaned, repaired and repainted by cooperation amongst its residents.
 The longhouse is constructed as a unique place of living and worship.
 Its main post (tiang pemun) is the designated starting point of all the building materials (pun ramu) and must remain intact.
 Timber and wooden materials for repairs are obtained from nearby reserve forests (pulau galau or pulau ban) or purchased in towns.
 A pantar (long chair) may be built along the upper area of the ruai (gallery).
 The seat is raised and the tanju (verandah wall) is used as the backrest.
 Some old wooden longhouses (rumah kayu) are renovated with concrete and bricks to make a terraced structure (rumah batu).

 The inside walls of the longhouse are decorated with ukir murals portraying tree and wild animal motifs.
 Men with decorating skills make split bamboo designs.
-Women decorate living room walls by hanging their handwoven ceremonial clothes called pua kumbu and other handicrafts.
+Women decorate living room walls by hanging their handwoven ceremonial clothes called Pua Kumbu and other handicrafts.
 The Orang Ulu are famous for their colourful paintings of the tree of life on their house walls and their house posts are elaborately carved.
 Highly decorated shields are displayed near the family room door.
-Heirloom jars, brassware, and old human skulls obtained during raids or trade sojourns, if still kept, are cleaned and displayed.
+Heirloom jars, brassware, and old human skulls obtained during historical raids or trade sojourns, if still kept, are cleaned and displayed.
 Deer horns may be secured to the longhouse posts in order to hold highly decorated swords and other household items.